Under a Cloud of Suspicion

 While the benefits are clear, our research finds that the old fears are still very much present.

 Where data sovereignty is concerned 51% are still worried about the country (or countries) within which their data physically resides.
 The figure for US respondents (53%) was higher than those for the UK (46%) and France (43%), perhaps because of high-profile discussions and complexity around state jurisdiction.
-That said, organisations in the UK and France need to comply with GDPR, which states that organisations must delete customer data on request of the customer — and so organisations in Europe are clearly worried about data living in other countries, which may prove difficult to delete if customers ask for it.
+That said, organizations in the UK and France need to comply with GDPR, which states that organizations must delete customer data on request of the customer — and so organizations in Europe are worried about data living in other countries, which may prove difficult to delete if customers ask for it.

 There's also the added difficulty of managing the security of both on-premise and cloud storage together in a hybrid environment.